Moonrise6377/stable_diffusion/README.md

 | VLKD          | 0.17       |

 ## What could be improved <a class="anchor" id="task5"></a>
 The model was not configured for the dataset.
 We can achieve better results and improve the metric if we try to select the parameters of the model.
-There is also already a BLIP-2 model, you can try to apply it and look at the actual differences in the predictive ability of models between versions.